 - First, your employee would notice something in the field that is contrary to the blueprint

 - They would advise their supervisor, who would advise the project manager, who would contact the architect about the anomaly

 - The architect would then have to print off new blueprints and have them delivered to the construction office

-- There, the project manager would provide them to the supervisor, who could tell the workers how to proceed
+- There, the project manager would provide them to the supervisor, who could tell the project team how to proceed

 In this example, this process could take one to two days.
-Meanwhile, what are your crews doing?
+Meanwhile, what are your team members doing?

 If you proceed without word from the architect and solve the issue in a way different than what they recommend, you risk rework.
 If you do nothing, your project gets put on hold and your schedule is delayed by the amount of time it takes to get the new blueprints.

 With a project management platform, your worker or supervisor can post their observations digitally with the option of including a photo or video, and the software immediately notifies the appropriate people.
 The architect can update the digital blueprints.
 When the update is complete, a notification is automatically sent to everyone who has been included in the original notification.
 Workers on-site can then proceed with the changes just hours after the problems were identified.

 Can you imagine how much construction plan data is generated on a large civil project?
 Think of a large-scale regeneration project in the middle of the city; where offices, retail space, and housing are being developed over multiple years.

 For a project this big, there will be too much data to commit to paper.
 Changes will be too time-consuming and inconvenient to reprint and distribute—without using digital tools.